nwutils/nw-vue3-boilerplate/README.md

 I set up Pinia in this project to save you time (and because it's amazing).
 If you don't need global state management for your project, you can remove Pinia by doing the following:

 * Delete the `/src/store` folder and its contents
-* Delete `/src/components/PiniaDemo.vue`
+* Delete `/src/views/PiniaDemo.vue`
-* Delete `/tests/unit/components/PiniaDemo.test.js`
+* Delete `/tests/unit/views/PiniaDemo.test.js`
+* Remove the Pinia Demo `RouterLink` from `/src/App.vue`
+* Remove import and route object relating to "PiniaDemo" from `/src/router/index.js`
-* Remove the lines of code from `/src/App.vue` that contain the text "PiniaDemo"
+* Remove the lines of code from `/tests/unit/test-helpers.js` that say "pinia"
 * Remove the lines of code from `/package.json` that say "pinia"
-* Remove the lines of code from `/tests/unit/setup.js` that say "pinia"
 * `npm install && npm t -- -u`
 * `git add -A && git commit -m "Removed Pinia"`